Student Affairs: Engineering Building 2, Room 173A

 The program offers the MS in materials science and engineering under both the Thesis Plan I and the Comprehensive Examination Plan II; see “Graduate Studies: Master’s Degree.”
 The requirements for the MS are as follows:

 Students who transfer with some graduate credit or an MS from another institution will have their records reviewed by a faculty adviser, and an appropriate individual course of study may be approved.

-After completing the MS degree (or meeting equivalent requirements) and meeting the minimum standard on the comprehensive examination to be admitted to or continue in the PhD program, a student must:
+After completing the MS (or meeting equivalent requirements) and meeting the minimum standard on the comprehensive examination or successfully defending a thesis, to be admitted to or continue in the PhD program, a student must:

-In principle, it should be possible to finish the MS degree in three quarters, and a PhD in an additional three years.
+In principle, it should be possible to finish the MS in three quarters, and the PhD in an additional three years.
 PhD time limits are as follows: Precandidacy—four years; Support limit—six years; Total time limit—seven years; Normative time limit for a properly prepared BS student—five years.
-(See “Graduate Studies– PhD Time Limits” for further explanation.)
+(See “Graduate Division–Doctoral Time Limits” for further explanation.)

 The examination will consist of twelve questions, two from each of the six core courses.
-A passing grade is 60 percent for the master’s degree, and 70 percent for the PhD.
+MS students will be graded as Pass/Not Pass, while PhD students must obtain a passing grade of 70 percent.
 The examination will not exceed six hours in duration.
-The examination is usually administered the second week in January, and a week after spring quarter finals week in June.
+The examination is usually administered two weeks after spring quarter finals week in June.
 Typically, students take the exam after one year of full-time enrollment.
 This exam may only be retaken once before the end of the second year of study.